theupdateframework/taps/tap14.md

 need to upgrade to the next specification version before the timestamp, and that there will not be metadata available in the current directory after this point.
 The client can check the `becomes_obsolete` field in root metadata before checking the metadata expiration.
-This allows them to differentiate between metadata that is expired due to deprecation and metadata that is expired due to an attack.
+This allows them to differentiate between metadata that is expired due to intended deprecation, and metadata that is expired, e.g. because an attacker blocked the update.
 Delegated targets may include this field independent of top-level metadata to indicate when the metadata they are responsible for will no longer support a given TUF specification version.
 With the addition of this field, the "signed" portion of targets metadata will include the following: